CampusGPT-ai/GAI_Academic_Advising_Assistant_MVP/README.md

 # One-Stop Academic Advising Assistant by Campus Evolve
 Campus Evolve is partnering with Axim Collaborative on an exciting new project aimed at bringing the power of generative AI to higher education academic advising.
+The purpose of this repository is to share code and implementation instructions for an AI academic adivising assistant that combines Retrieval Augmented Generation with Large Language Model Integration to allow universities to implement an online assistant for one-stop advising:

 ![image](https://github.com/CampusGPT-ai/GAI_Academic_Adivising_Assistant_MVP/assets/142542882/c3a2215e-12b2-486b-a175-47a892dbac3f)

 ## The Problem